 - When is my reply due?

 - In order to be considered for the waiting list, you must reply before May 1.
 We may be able to offer some students a place in this fall’s class immediately after the common May 1 deadline for deposits at most colleges and universities.
-Please reply here (click on Waiting List Response Form) or fax us at (860) 685-3001.
+Please reply by logging to your portal to access the waiting list reply form.

 - How will I know if my reply has been received?